Coalitional Permutation Manipulations in the Gale-Shapley Algorithm: Omitted Proofs in Section .

-We point out that in this lemma, our construction contains the example in Table \ref{counterexample} as a gadget.
 According to this lemma, given an outcome of a manipulation, we construct the assignment as follows. $+x_i$ is assigned {\em true} if and only if $w_{x_i}^{+_2}$ is matched with $m_{x_i}^{-_3}$; otherwise, $-x_i$ is assigned {\em true}.
 Next lemma guarantees that such assignment is a satisfiable assignment for $\phi$.